InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/capacity-for-contributions.md

 ## Problem

 Large InnerSource contributions are causing delays to other work in the team and/or contributions are taking longer to be released than expected.
-Reviewing contributions may be significant invisible work, not tracked in a team's agile development process.
+Reviewing contributions may be significant invisible work, not tracked in a team's Agile development process.

 ## Story